sohail-aspose/ParseAndTranslateMarkdownFiles/content/Conholdate.Total/2022-01-05-crop-and-resize-jpeg-images-using-csharp/index.md

 categories:
   - Conholdate.Total Product Family
 tags:
-  - 'Crop Images in C#'
+  - 'Crop Images in CSharp'
   - Image Cropping
   - Rectangle Cropping
-  - 'Resize Images in C#'
+  - 'Resize Images in CSharp'
   - Shift Cropping
 ---

 {{< figure align=center src="images/crop-and-resize-jpeg-image-using-csharp-1.jpg" alt="Crop and Resize JPEG Image using C#">}}

 [JPEG or JPG][2] is one of the most commonly used image formats to store images and photos.
 In certain cases, we might need to crop or rotate images for various reasons.
 In this article, we will learn how to crop and resize JPEG images using C#.